j4nk3/Logsign-RCE/README.md

 ## Usage

-To use these templates with Nuclei, follow the steps below:
+To use these template with Nuclei, follow the example steps below:

 ### Clone the repository: